 Inspection

-During assembly of the lubrication system and before testing, each component (including cast-in passages) and all piping and appurtenances shall be inspected to ensure they have been cleaned and are free of foreign materials, corrosion products and mill scale.
+During assembly of the lubrication system and before testing, each component (including cast-in passages) and all piping and accessories shall be inspected to ensure they have been cleaned and are free of foreign materials, corrosion products and mill scale.

-· When specified for machines having externally circulateding pressure oil systems (e.g flood lubrication, pressure lubrication and hydrostatic jacking) with a rated pump capacity of 19 liters (5 gallons) per minute or more, the oil system furnished shall meet the cleanliness requirements of API 614.
+· When specified for machines having externally circulated oil systems (e.g flood lubrication, pressure lubrication and hydrostatic jacking) with a rated pump capacity of 19 liters (5 gallons) per minute or more, the oil system furnished shall meet the cleanliness requirements of API 614.

 · When specified, the purchaser may inspect the equipment and all piping and appurtenances furnished by or through the vendor for cleanliness before final assembly.